bakerccm/training-rstudio/README.md

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/nih-cfde/training-rstudio-binder/conda-workshop-march2021?urlpath=rstudio)

-## Adding new binders *from this repo*
+## Adding new binders from this repo

-**For CFDE trainers:** if you'd like to build a new Rstudio binder with other installations from this repo -
+If you'd like to build a new Rstudio binder from this repo:

 1) create a new branch
 2) edit `environment.yml` file in the [./binder](./binder) directory